 George Mason University

-The George Mason University Department of Computer Science, within the Volgenau School of Engineering, invites applications for the position of tenure-track assistant professor beginning fall 2019.
-Exceptionally strong senior candidates may also be considered, and must have an established record of outstanding research and excellent teaching.
-Such candidates will be eligible for tenured associate professor or professor positions.
+The George Mason University Department of Computer Science, in the Volgenau School of Engineering, invites applications for renewable term, non tenure-track Assistant Professor and Instructor positions beginning Fall 2019.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.

-While applicants in all areas of computer science will be given serious consideration, we are particularly interested in candidates in the areas of software engineering, programming languages, and human-computer interaction.
+While applicants in all areas of computer science will be given serious consideration, we are particularly interested in candidates in the areas of computer science education, programming languages, data analytics and software engineering.
+Preference will be given to candidates with teaching experience.
+Administrative and/or managerial experience is a plus.

 About the Department:

-The department has more than 50 faculty members with wide-ranging research interests including artificial intelligence, algorithms, autonomic computing, computational biology, computer graphics, computer vision, databases, data mining, parallel and distributed systems, real-time systems, robotics, security, software engineering, and wireless and mobile computing.
-The Computer Science Department has over $8 million in annual research funding and has 11 recipients of the National Science Foundation’s prestigious CAREER awards.
-For more information on the department, visit our website: cs.gmu.edu
+The department has over 50 faculty members with wide-ranging research and a strong commitment to teaching.
+The CS department has over $8 Million in annual research funding and has 11 recipients of NSF’s prestigious CAREER awards.
+For more information on the department, visit our web site: http://cs.gmu.edu/

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, gender identity, sexual orientation, national origin, disability, or protected veteran status.